AMZD Straddle Strategy

 Frequently asked questions

-- A straddle on AMZD is the straddle strategy applied to AMZD (etf).
+A straddle on AMZD is the straddle strategy applied to AMZD (etf).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With AMZD etf trading near $8.66, the strikes shown on this page are snapped to the nearest listed AMZD chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AMZD etf at $8.32 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed AMZD chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the AMZD straddle priced on this page is roughly $7.87 and $10.14 at expiration, derived from end-of-day chain premiums.
+The breakeven for the AMZD straddle priced on this page is roughly $7.25 and $8.76 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current AMZD market-implied 1-standard-deviation expected move is approximately 7.22%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The AMZD market-implied 1-standard-deviation expected move in the same options snapshot is approximately 102.23%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.